Before you can create a budget, you need to know how much you are spending (your expenses) and how much you are making (your income).

 - Install a Computer Program like Quicken or You Need a Budget – these programs do cost money, but if they work for helping you maintain your budget, they can worth it.

-I currently use Microsoft Money (similar to Quicken…but no longer available) to keep track of our expenses.
+We currently use Quicken to keep track of our expenses.
 I have it set up where the program downloads the transactions from the financial institutions and then I code each transaction to a category.
 I can also split transactions to several categories.

 Do you keep track of your expenses?
 What is your method to keep track?
 Is it working well to help you create/maintain a budget?